 Rice vs pasta and bread

 You might also wonder how rice holds up against pasta and bread.
-The problem with these last 2 foods is that there are so many different versions.
+The problem with these last two foods is that there are so many different brands, versions, and recipes.

 Chart of brown rice vs other popular foods